AntGaming/enpassant/README.md

 2) if you are going to work on something move it to IN PROGRESS, once done move it to DONE
 ## In progress
-- [ ] tutorial that shows people how en passant works

 ## Code/Bugs
+- [ ] level select and reset buttons sometimes disappear when you die

 ## Drawing
 - [ ] training dummy sprite